No products in the cart.

 The same goes for CBD vendors.
 They’re probably telling the truth about their products, but every vendor should readily provide you with test results from a neutral third party.
-Many eCommerce vendors will host their COAs on their website.
+Many e-commerce vendors will host their COAs on their websites.
 Sunset Lake CBD’s can all be found on our Quality Test page.

 How To Read A Certificate of Analysis

 The header of your COA will contain information about what kind of test was run, by whom, and when.

 - Who conducted the test – The name of the laboratory will always be on your certificate of analysis.
 Check and see if they’re a legitimate lab.

 - Company – The name of the brand on your certificate of analysis should match the brand name of your CBD product.

 - Matrix – This will tell you what kind of testing your product underwent.
 For example, smokable flower will be tested under the flower matrix and your CBD gummies will be tested under the edible matrix.

 - Customer/Client ID: This is the unique identification number or name assigned to the brand/manufacturer by the laboratory.

 - Dates – These are the dates that the sample was received by the lab, the date the sample was analyzed, and the date that the certificate of analysis was produced.

 - Analyst – For the laboratory’s record keeping, this field denotes which laboratory technician carried out the testing on the product.